 - 50% greater work productivity is seen in organizations with a structured onboarding process

-Being an employer of choice can help your organization in many ways.
+Being a workplace of choice can help your organization in many ways.
 In the current environment of clinician scarcity and high churn, it can help you maintain a competitive advantage in your industry, in the communities you serve, and in the quality of care and services you provide.

 In addition, it can help you: